intellisenseCodez/devops-codarhq-bootcamp/11. CICD/03-github-actions.md

 # What Is GitHub Actions?

 GitHub Actions is a platform for continuous integration / continuous delivery (CI/CD).
-It enables you to automate build, testing, and deployment pipelines.
+It enables you to automate your build, testing, and deployment pipelines.
 It also lets you run arbitrary code on a specified repository when an event occur.

+GitHub provides `Linux`, `Windows`, and `macOS` virtual machines to run your workflows, or you can host your own `self-hosted runners` in your own data center or cloud infrastructure.

 ## GitHub Actions Architecture and Concepts